Scott McTominay: 2019–20 season

 McTominay scored his first goal at Old Trafford in a 1–1 draw against Arsenal on 30 September 2019.
 On 27 October, McTominay scored United's 2,000th Premier League goal in a 3–1 victory against Norwich City at Carrow Road.
 McTominay was credited with another goal, scored against Brighton on 10 November, after United successfully appealed to a Premier League panel that it should not be designated as an own goal by Davy Pröpper.

 McTominay suffered a knee ligament injury on 26 December, which prevented him from playing for two months.
 He resumed full training on 19 February 2020.
 On 27 February, McTominay scored his first European goal in United's UEFA Europa League Round of 32 second leg match against Club Brugge, with United winning 5–0 (6–1 on aggregate).
 On 8 March, he scored United's second goal in a 2–0 win at home to Manchester City, shooting into an empty net from 40 yards after a mistake by goalkeeper Ederson, to help United to their first league double over their city rivals in a decade.

-On 23 June 2020, McTominay signed a new contract with Manchester United set to keep him at the club until June 2025.
+On 23 June 2020, McTominay signed a new contract with Manchester United to keep him at the club until June 2025.